 According to HubSpot’s State of Inbound Report, just 26% of businesses operate under a marketing and sales service level agreement.
-And that’s way too low!
+That percentage is way too low.

 You are all a part of the same company, right?
-Everyone is trying to help the bottom line and improve overall growth, right?!
+Everyone is trying to get to the bottom line and improve overall growth, right?

 Then why are we competing with each other!

-How are we supposed to know who is performing better and where we need help if we all work together?
+How are we supposed to know who is performing best and where we need help if we all work together?

 Well, that’s where smarketing comes in!

 Smarketing is the alignment between your sales and marketing teams, created through shared goals and executed through a collaborative strategy.

 The better you are at smarketing, the lower your cost of customer acquisition will be.
 This means increased leads and more closed deals at a lower price.
 Here are a few facts every salesperson needs to keep top-of-mind when discussing marketing.

 No matter how great your product or service is, you should never rely on selling features alone.
 Creating a desire for your product helps bring more value and interest to your buyers.
 That’s where marketing steps in.